 - Choropleth Map: Displays the winners in each state and highlights flipped states compared to the previous election with diagonal line fills.

 - Spike Map: The highlight of Bloomberg’s election dashboard, this map shows presidential margin shifts from 2020.
-It uses shaded triangles colored according to the current election winner, with the height reflecting the magnitude of the shift.
+It uses shaded triangles colored according to the current election winner, with the height reflecting the magnitude of the change.
 Each triangle corresponds to one county.

 On all these three maps, hovering over an area brings up a tooltip with more details, including vote and percentage results for the top two candidates, Trump and Harris.
 Clicking on a state in the choropleth map or cartogram opens a dedicated state page with additional details: